Rickmic/Deep_CLEM/README.md

 <p align="justify">
   <ul>
     <li>
-      Select an electron microscopic image, a light microscopic image, several light microscopic channels of interest, a   working directory and a trained network.
+      Select an electron microscopic image and corresponding light microscopic image as well as one or more light microscopic channels of interest, a working directory and a trained model.
 The working directory should be an empty, already existing directory and as trained network you can use the file <i>Trained_Network.zip</i>.
 After that, select Run.
     </li>
     <li>
-      It will be recommended to test at first the correlation with example images.
+      It is recommended to test at first the correlation with example images.
 Use as electron microscopic image <i>EM.png</i>, as light microscopic image <i>Chromatin.png</i> and as channel of interest the image <i>Channel_of_interest.png</i>.
-This images were taken by Sebastian Markert (Image Core Facility University of Wuerzburg).
+These images were taken by Sebastian Markert (Image Core Facility University of Wuerzburg).
     </li>
     <li>
       If you use your own input images, they must fulfill the following criteria:
       <ul>
         <li>
-          The electron microscopic image should look like the testing image <i>EM.png</i>.
+          The electron microscopic image should have similar contrast and resolution as the test image <i>EM.png</i> if you use the pretrained network included with DeepCLEM.
+If your EM images look very different, you can train your own model as described below.
         </li>
         <li>
-          All images should be a .png or a .tif file.
+          All image files should be either in .png or .tif format.
         </li>
         <li>
-          The chromatin channel and the electron microscopic image should have at least <b>three</b> matching <b>nuclei</b>.
+          The chromatin channel and the electron microscopic image need to have at least <b>three</b> matching <b>nuclei</b> for the automated registration to work.
+Alternatively, other stains than chromatin can be used for prediction and correlation if you train your own network model.
         </li>
         <li>
-          As chromatin channel, a RGB image with the chromatin informations in the blue channel is required.
+          As chromatin channel, a RGB image with the chromatin information in the blue channel is required.
+If your chromatin image is in greyscale format, you can convert it to RGB using Fiji.
         <li>
           All light microscopic channels should have the <b>same dimensions</b>.
         </li>